kentico-ericd/xperience-multichannel-sample/README.md

 dotnet publish MainApp.csproj -o publish
 ```

-In IIS, create a single website which will host both channels.
+In IIS, create a single website which will host both channels which points to the published folder.
 Add bindings to the site for your two website channels.
 Below, localhost:1001 is for SiteA and localhost:1002 is for SiteB:

 ![IIS bindings](/img/bindings.png)